presseddigital/searchit/README.md

 ## Creating a filter

-Filters are created by valid JSON rows.
-They need a `label` which is a string and a `filter` which can either by a string or valid JSON
+Filters can be produced manually or dynamically and are made up of a JSON array containing rows with a label key `(string)` and a filter key `(string or valid JSON)`.
+If the filter contains a `string` then it will pass that value to the `search` parameter on the element search.
+If you pass JSON to the filter than you can create multiple parameters.

 ## Examples

 You have two ways to setup filters.
 Manually or dynamically.

 #### Using Twig (Recommended)
 ```php